 NOTE: Your DUI attorney cannot guarantee a favorable verdict, but he or she can certainly prepare you for any possible outcomes.

 Both the court and Missouri Department of Revenue (DOR) will administer penalties based on your age, driving history, and the nature of your DUI charge.
 Depending on your circumstances, your DUI conviction could result in the following:

 - A suspension or revocation of your MO driver's license:

 - BAC test refusal: Suspension for 1 year.

 - An alcohol treatment/addiction evaluation program.

 - An ignition interlock device installed in your vehicle.

+If you are convicted in a criminal court your Department of Revenue penalties can increase.
 For more information about specific penalties after being convicted of a DUI, please read our DUI & DWI in Missouri page.